Hermeticpoet/BookClub-Milestone3/README.md

 ## UX

 A book catalogue that can house referencable information about a variety of books in one place.
 Simplistic and intuitive design and layout.
 Clear user prompts for site navigation, if needed.
 Security of information storage, particularly email and passwords.
 A responsive design that allows for ease of use on any device and screen.

+The design of the site is largely borrowed from the Udemy course 'Scalable Web Applications with Python'.
+I have also used much of the database from that course to populate my own database of books and images.

 ### Technologies Used